muddy-toes/electron/README.md

 There is also a feature that allows users to set up an automated session driven by a simple AI.

 ## Configuration

 Copy `config.js-dist` to `config.js` and edit it to specify your site preferences.
 Options are documented in the file.

+## Upgrading

+1. Check config.js-dist for any new settings that should be copied to your config.js file.
+2. Run `npm install`

 ## SmartStim4 file support